fastStats-org/backend/README.md

     - **400**: Malformed project id
     - **404**: Project not found
 - **Query Parameters** (optional):
-    - **userId**: retrieve the project only if it is owned by the specified user
+    - **ownerId**: retrieve the project only if it is owned by the specified user/org
 - **Details**:
     - Replace `{projectId}` with the ID of the project to retrieve.